antonyho/mixpanel/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://github.com/antonyho/mixpanel/tags).

 ## Authors

 * **Antony Ho** - *Initial work* - [antonyho](https://github.com/antonyho)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/antonyho/mixpanel/graphs/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments
+## TODO

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+- [ ] GoDoc compatible Documentation
+- [ ] More test cases
+- [ ] Better instruction on README.md
+- [ ] License file
+- [ ] Version 1.0.0